oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

-Serialization and deserialization are intimately connected to the chosen format: the same data can be serialized in JSON, CBOR, and XML, and while the serialized data will be look very different, the received information that is recovered by deserialization should match the transmitted information.
+Serialization and deserialization are intimately connected to the chosen format: the same data can be serialized in JSON, CBOR, and XML, and while the serialized data will look very different, the received information that is recovered by deserialization should match the transmitted information.
 The [[JADN Specification](#jadn-v10)] include serialization rules for four different formats: